TheRealCyberber/escape-the-jungle/README.md

 5. Future enhancements

 Below future enhancements are in the pipeline:

-a.
-Adding a start window before the actual game
+- Adding a start window before the actual game
-b.
-Changing the background image/video with each new question
+- Changing the background image/video with each new question
-c.
-Make the font more interesting and more organized
+- Make the font more interesting and more organized
-d.
-Incorporate sound
+- Incorporate sound
-e. incorporating smooth transitions for a better user experience.
+- Incorporating smooth transitions for a better user experience.